Znerox/wifimap/README.md

 Once you have a "network.csv" and a "location.csv" file, those can be imported with the "Upload network file" and "Upload location file" options on the "tools" page.

 In "wifimap/js/settings.js" there are several settings that can be changed.
-Thoose include language (English is default, Norwegian partially supported).
-The center off the map, and the IP address/URL to the site.
+Thoose include the center off the map, and the IP address/URL to the site.
 Those NEED to be set for everything to work correctly.
-You should also change the "bestLat" and "bestLon" variables in "wifimap/location/js/index.js".
-They should be the same as "mapCenterLatitude" and "mapCenterLongitude" in "settings.js"
+It is also possible to set language.
+English is default, Norwegian partially supported.

 ###Tools explained